Chapter 3. Configuring authentication in the Ansible Automation Platform

 init

-- In the LDAP User Attribute Map field, enter user attributes to map LDAP fields to your Ansible Automation Platform users for example, email or first_name.
+In the LDAP User Attribute Map field, enter user attributes to map LDAP fields to your Ansible Automation Platform users, for example,

-- In the LDAP User Search field, enter where to search for users during authentication.
+In the LDAP User Search field, enter where to search for users during authentication as shown in the following example:

 - To automatically create organizations, users, and teams upon successful login, select Create objects.